Homeowner's Guide to Wetlands

 You are the most important part of protecting Virginia's tidal and non-tidal wetlands.

 Most of Virginia’s tidal shoreline is privately owned: one estimate says 85% of the Chesapeake Bay shoreline is in private hands.
 Virginia’s non-tidal wetlands are threatened by development pressure from private land owners.
-Homeowners have a critical role to play in keeping Virginia’s wetlands healthy.
+This means that private land owners - farmers, business owners, and homeowners - have a critical role to play in keeping Virginia’s wetlands healthy.
 Some simple steps are outlined in this Homeowners Guide to Wetland Stewardship.
 If everyone followed them, Virginia’s wetlands would be healthier and more productive.
 We have long worked to educate homeowners about these issues, starting in 2005 with our mailings to waterfront homeowners.

 Access the Homeowner's Guide by selecting a topic below